eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-namespaces-and-names.md

 ## Encoding and decoding

 If hex encoded characters or spaces are used in the Thing name, the protocol dependent de- or encoding must be taken into account.
-If a Thing is created with the id `eclipse.ditto:foo bar` and is to be queried via the REST Api, the space must be encoded accordingly:
+If a Thing is created with the ID `eclipse.ditto:foo bar` and is to be queried via the HTTP API, the space must be encoded accordingly:
 `GET /things/eclipse.ditto:foo%20bar`.